timmwuensch/timmwuensch.github.io/README.md

 When it comes to ranked or classified data, you have to calculate the Gini Impurity for each combination of classes or rank intervals.

 ## Random Forest
+A Random Forest is an ensemble of numerous Decision Trees which are randomly build.
+They are generated from different subsets of the original data which is also called Bootstraped Data.
+Instead of the entire dataset, these subsets consist of randomly selected features and data rows.
+The diffenrent subsets lead to *n* different Decision Trees which are combined in ensemble structure of the Random Forest.

+When inserting new data into the Random Forest, it runs the data through every single Decision Tree and takes the **major decision** as output.

 ## Support Vector Machines
 ## k-Nearest Neighbor
 ## k-Means Clustering